Amy Wax: 2017 and 2019 about African Americans and race

-Reactions

 An August 2017 petition seeking to fire Wax gathered about 4,000 signatures.
 That same month, 33 of her fellow Penn Law faculty members signed an open letter condemning statements Wax made in her Philadelphia Inquirer piece and Daily Pennsylvanian interview.
 The Penn Law chapter of the National Lawyers Guild condemned her comments.
 Asa Khalif, a leader of Black Lives Matter Pennsylvania, demanded that Wax be fired.
 Khalif said that he had notified the university that, if Wax were not fired within a week, he would begin disrupting university classes and other activities with a series of protests.

 As a result of these controversies, in March 2018, Dean Ruger stripped Wax of her duties teaching curriculum courses to first-year students.
 He condemned her comments as "repugnant," and, at a student town hall meeting, he said that "her presence here ... makes me angry" but that "the only way to get rid of a tenured professor is this process... that's gonna take months."

 Commentator Mona Charen said that the op-ed on bourgeois values "contained not a particle of racism" and that "if the Left cannot distinguish reasoned academic arguments from vile racist insinuations, it will strengthen the very extremists it fears."
 In a Wall Street Journal op-ed, political commentator Heather Mac Donald criticized the "hysterical response" to Wax's piece.
 The New Criterion wrote: "Dean Ruger may wish to consult a study published in the Stanford Law Review in 2004 which showed that in the most elite law schools ... only 8 percent of first-year black students were in the top half of their class."
 Robert VerBruggen, deputy managing editor of the National Review, cited papers he said supported Wax's claims and wrote, "If Penn Law is different, or if things have changed in recent years, let's see some numbers."

 University of Pennsylvania Law School Overseer Paul Levy resigned to protest what he termed Wax's "shameful treatment".
 Levy wrote in his letter of resignation: "Preventing Wax from teaching first-year students doesn't right academic or social wrongs.
 Rather, you are suppressing what is crucial to the liberal educational project: open, robust and critical debate over differing views of important social issues."
 Jonathan Zimmerman, who teaches education and history at Penn, wrote: "I think a lot of what Amy Wax says is wrong.
 But ...
 I also think it's my duty to defend her right to say it, and to plead for a more honest and fair debate about it... we should want everyone to hear what she says, so that they can come to their own educated conclusions."